| When we speak of Bihar we are remembered of ancient India

 to the India's First War of Independence (1857),

+also called Sepoy Mutiny by some historians.
 After his return from the South Africa, Mahatma

 Gandhi started the freedom movement in India by